hci-lab-um/heuristics-for-test-tool-design/README.md

 [◄ Go to Heuristic H02 Who?](/Heuristics/H02-Who.md) to start examining the "Who?" theme.
 Keywords are Who?
 Experience?
 Communication?
 Learning goals?
 Learning preferences?
 Each of those also has a "not" and an "else" version.

-[◄ Go to Heuristic H07 Where?](/Heuristics/H07-Where.md)  to start examining the "Conetxt?" theme.
+[◄ Go to Heuristic H07 Where?](/Heuristics/H07-Where.md)  to start examining the "Context?" theme.
 Keywords are Where?, Workflows?
 Risks?
 Autonomy?
 When? and How long?
 Each of those also has a "not" and an "else" version.

   </details>